 Morris Museum of Art, Art museum in Augusta, United States.

-The Morris Museum of Art is an art museum in Augusta with more than 5,000 works displayed across multiple galleries.
-The collection showcases artistic expressions from the American South through paintings, sculptures, and photographs.
+The Morris Museum of Art is an art museum in Augusta, Georgia, dedicated solely to the art of the American South, with over 5,000 works displayed across several galleries.
+The collection spans paintings, sculptures, and photographs made by artists from the Southern states.

-The museum was founded in 1985 by William S. Morris III as a nonprofit foundation and opened to the public in 1992.
-It was created to honor his parents' legacy.
+The museum was founded in 1985 by William S. Morris III as a nonprofit foundation and opened its doors to the public in 1992.
+It was created to honor his parents, and from the start it focused on building a collection devoted to Southern art.

 The community of curious travelers